brainboxdotcc/DPP/docpages/example_programs/the_basics/firstbot.md

 ### 6. Add code to start the bot!

-To make the bot start, we must call the cluster::start method, e.g. in our program by using `bot.start(dpp::st_wait)`.
+To make the bot start, we must call the dpp::cluster::start method, e.g. in our program by using `bot.start(dpp::st_wait)`.

 We also add a line to tell the library to output all its log information to the console, `bot.on_log(dpp::utility::cout_logger());` - if you wanted to do something more advanced, you can replace this parameter with a lambda just like all other events.